 What is the optimal time to sow?

-Why is my Bermuda grass turning yellow?
+Why is my Bermuda lawn turning yellow?